 (d) rheo leaves are boiled in water first and then a drop of sugar syrup is put on it?

 (e) golgi apparatus is removed from the cell?

 a) When we put dried raisins or apricots in plain water and leave them for some time cell gains water and swells.
-If we put same seeds into a concentrated solution of sugar you will observe it loses water, and consequently shrinks. b) When red blood cell is kept in concentrated saline solution.
-The cell loses water immediately and shrinks. c) When the plasma membrane of a cell breaks down, the cell dies. d) On boiling, cells of Rheo leaves are died and if we put sugar solution on it there will not be any intake of water due to lack of osmosis.
-Here cell undergo plasmolysis concluding only living cells undergo osmosis. e) This stop the formation of vesicles and transport of proteins and lipids is stopped by the removal of Golgi apparatus.
+If we put some seeds into a concentrated solution of sugar you will observe it loses water and consequently shrinks. b) When red blood cell is kept in concentrated saline solution.
+The cell loses water immediately and shrinks. c) When the plasma membrane of a cell breaks down, the cell dies. d) On boiling, cells of Rheo leaves die and if we put sugar solution on it there will not be any intake of water due to lack of osmosis.
+Here cell undergoes plasmolysis concluding only living cells undergo osmosis. e) This stop the formation of vesicles and transport of proteins and lipids is stopped by the removal of Golgi apparatus.

 59. Draw a neat diagram of plant cell and label any three parts which differentiate it from an animal cell.